-After the ESH appliance is licensed and registered on the Riverbed Cloud Portal, it downloads a set of rules from the portal and obtains the IP addresses for all of the servers for the SaaS applications to which you are subscribed.
+After the branch SteelHead appliance is licensed and registered on the Riverbed Cloud Portal, it downloads a set of rules from the portal and obtains the IP addresses for all of the servers for the SaaS applications to which you are subscribed.

 This topology does not involve an intermediary SteelHead appliance.
-All SSL optimization and peering trusts are established directly between the ESH appliance and the ACSH.
+All SSL optimization and peering trusts are established directly between the branch SteelHead appliance and the ACSH.